meogau/spring-batch/README.md

 # spring-batch
-have fun with spriung batch
+have fun with spring batch